-How and when to see the constellation Aries in the night sky, plus info about this constellation in the history of astronomy and in mythology.
+How to see Aries the Ram in your night sky, plus info about this constellation in astronomy history and mythology.

 Perseus follows Cassiopeia across the night sky.
 It’s fainter, but has a graceful shape and some of the sky’s most interesting stars and star clusters.

-The constellation Capricornus the Sea-goat.
+No matter where you live worldwide, Capricornus the Sea-goat climbs highest in the sky in early September.
 How to see it, and how a sea-goat came to reside among the stars.

 See nova V1405 in Cassiopeia, now visible to the eye